Education Records Policy

 Category III: Past and present participation in officially recognized sports and activities, physical factors (height and weight of athletes).

-The names of students who withhold disclosure of Category I information will not appear in the student directory published annually by the University.
+Students who restrict access within Workday will not appear in the online student directory maintained by the University.
 The University assumes that failure on the part of any student to specifically request the withholding of information indicates individual approval for disclosure.

 - Access to Information Within the University.
 School officials have access to records in which they have a legitimate educational interest.